Call our licensed agents toll free 844.855.0163

 Why has State Farm stopped writing policies in California?

-Rex Frazier, president of the Personal Insurance Federation of California, says State Farm and other insurers face headwinds in California due to several factors.
+Rex Frazier, president of the Personal Insurance Federation of California, says State Farm leaving California is due to several factors impacting other companies as well.

 He notes that inflation is driving up the price of building materials and home reconstruction, increasing insurers' costs.